-From applying to jobs to following up after an interview, here's everything you need to know about successfully applying for a job in the digital age.
+From applying to jobs to following up after an interview, here's everything you need to know about successfully landing a job in the digital age.

 In this article …

 Applicant Tracking Systems (ATS) sift through resumes to determine whether a hiring manager sees your application or not.
 There is a way to craft your resume for submission for an online application to ensure it will make it past any ATS.